aofg/docs/client/README.md

 ![](/_static/client-structure-0.png)

 ---
-**Binary** is a final execution file of game that loads required (based on configs) list of dependencies (packages) from local cache or remote repository. **Package** is strict form of part of system.
+**Binary** is a final execution file of game that loads required (based on configs) list of dependencies (packages) from local cache or remote repository. **Package** is a strict form of part of system.
 Final binary doesn't care about amount of packages required to makes game live, but binary can to load them as well as execute.

 More information about [packages in a certain section][packages].